mjordan/islandora_scg/README.md

 * [Islandora Batch](https://github.com/Islandora/islandora_batch)
 * To ingest books, you will need [Islandora Book Batch](https://github.com/Islandora/islandora_book_batch)
-* To ingest newspapers issues, you will need [Islandora Newspaper Batch](https://github.com/mjordan/islandora_newspaper_batch)
+* To ingest newspaper issues, you will need [Islandora Newspaper Batch](https://github.com/mjordan/islandora_newspaper_batch)

 ImageMagick must be installed on the server.
 It is by default installed on most, if not all, Islandora servers.